 Intuitive and of complex systems theory

-On the other hand, I consider that this research methodology can be applied to other branches of knowledge inasmuch as they study complex systems that resemble the vital impulse systems.
+We consider this research methodology can be useful to other branches of knowledge studying complex systems that resemble the vital impulse systems.

 Most reasonable hypothesis

-Descendants of close parents
+Offspring of close parents